sharptree/zebra-label/README.md

 # Build
 ## Maximo Dependencies
-To build the *zebra-label* project, you will need the Maximo `businessobjects.jar`, classes from the Maximo maximouiweb classes and the Maximo tools classes.
-The `businessobjects.jar` file can be obtained by unzipping the `maximo.ear` file and copying the file.
+To build the *zebra-label* project, you will need the Maximo `businessobjects.jar`, `commonweb.jar`, classes from the Maximo maximouiweb classes and the Maximo tools classes.
+The `businessobjects.jar` and `commonweb.jar` files can be obtained by unzipping the `maximo.ear` file and copying the files.

 The Maximo maximouiweb classes are not provided as a jar file and therefore must be created.
 Open a terminal (unix) or command (windows) window and navigate to the [SMP_HOME]/maximo/applications/maximo/maximouiweb/webmodule/WEB-INF/classes/ folder.
 Run the following command.